Aarneus/grotesque/docs/model.md

 ### Effects
 Effects are tags that update the grammar after the rule they are attached to has been chosen by the rule selector.
 This is preferred to be handled in a purely functional way (similar to conditions) but there is nothing to stop you from having side-effects for e.g. testing purposes.

+The effects are executed in the same order they are declared in the rule.
+Normally this shouldn't matter, though.

 You make a tag into an effect by adding a handler function for that tag:
 ```clojure